Rust API Reference

 Key Types:

-WorkflowDefinition— The continuation tree describing what to executeSerializableWorkflow— Type-safe workflow with input/output typesWorkflowBuilder— Fluent builder for assembling pipelinesTaskMetadata— Metadata (timeout, retries, tags, description)RetryPolicy— Retry configuration with exponential backoffWorkflowContext— Per-execution context (codec, workflow ID, user metadata)WorkflowSnapshot— Checkpoint of in-flight execution stateTaskRegistry— Name → factory map for task deserialization
+WorkflowDefinition— The continuation tree describing what to executeSerializableWorkflow— Type-safe workflow with input/output typesWorkflowBuilder— Fluent builder for assembling pipelinesTaskMetadata— Metadata (timeout, retries, tags, description)RetryPolicy— Retry configuration with exponential backoffWorkflowContext— Per-execution context (codec, workflow ID, user metadata)TaskExecutionContext— Read-only context available to running tasks (workflow ID, instance ID, task ID, metadata)WorkflowSnapshot— Checkpoint of in-flight execution stateTaskRegistry— Name → factory map for task deserialization

 Key Traits: